MOHAMMEDASHIK87/MOHAMMEDASHIK87/README.md

-Here's a streamlined version of your GitHub profile README focusing solely on AI and ML:

----

-# Hi, I’m @MOHAMMEDASHIK
+# Hi, I’m @MOHAMMEDASHIK I'm a
+  AI And ML Engineer

 - 👀 Passionate about AI and ML
 - 🌱 Currently diving deep into artificial intelligence and machine learning